TheInfamousToTo/plex-suggester/README.md

 # Plex Movie Suggester

-A simple Flask app that connects to your Plex server and suggests a random unwatched movie from your library.
+A simple Flask app that connects to your Plex server and suggests a random unwatched movie, TV show, anime, or other video from your Plex library.
-It displays movie posters, cast info, and trailer links, with a sleek Plex-themed UI.
+It displays posters, cast info, and trailer links, with a sleek Plex-themed UI and a dropdown to select your library.

 ## Features

-- Suggests a random unwatched movie from your Plex library
+- Suggests a random unwatched movie, show, anime, or other video from your Plex library
-- Shows movie poster and summary
+- Shows poster and summary (with fallback images if missing)
-- Displays top cast with images
+- Displays top cast with images (uses Plex or Wikipedia, with fallback)
-- Links to movie trailer and direct "Watch on Plex"
+- Links to trailer and direct "Watch on Plex"
-- Refresh button to suggest another movie
-- Configurable via environment variables
+- "Suggest Another" button keeps your library selection
+- Dropdown menu to select any video library (Movies, TV, Anime, etc.)
+- Responsive, Plex-inspired UI

 ## Environment Variables

-- `PLEX_URL`: Your Plex server URL (e.g. `http://192.168.31.81:32400`)
+- `PLEX_URL`: Your Plex server URL (e.g. `http://192.168.1.100:32400`)
 - `PLEX_TOKEN`: Your Plex authentication token
-- `PLEX_LIBRARY`: Name of the Plex library to suggest from (default: "Movies")
+- `PLEX_LIBRARY`: Default Plex library to suggest from (default: "Movies")

 ## Usage